crumeike/ASTRA/README.md

 A PyTorch framework for evaluating and optimizing deep learning models for post-tornado building damage recognition.

-Official repository for the paper **"ASTRA: Architectural inSights for post-ToRnado damAge recognition,"** published in *Expert Systems with Applications* (Elsevier), 2026.

 - Paper (DOI): https://doi.org/10.1016/j.eswa.2026.133915

 ## Status